 What Size Extension Cord Do I Need?

-Ever use a power tool pulled into an extension cord on a project and it not work right.
+Ever use a power tool pulled into an extension cord on a project and it did not work right.
 To test it, you plug the power tool directly into the wall outlet and it works fine.
 What’s this?
 Another bad extension cord?
 Maybe, maybe not!
 You could just be using the wrong extension cord.

 How to size an extension card

 Below is a table to help you determine which extension cord you need for the job.
 First determine how long of an extension cord you need.
 If you are working 20 feet from an outlet, use the shortest extension you can based on the table below.
-Longer extension cords just waste electricity.
 Next, determine how much amperage the piece of equipment you are using needs to function properly.
 This is usually found on a sticker or metal plate on the piece of equipment itself (if not, look in your owner’s manual).
 Using these two numbers (distance and amperage), you can use the table below to determine the size of the wire needed inside the extension cord to have your equipment function properly.

 |Extension cord length||Amperage Required|